aptible/supercronic/README.md

   Supercronic uses [the `cronexpr` package][cronexpr], so refer to its documentation to know exactly what you can do.
 - Second, Supercronic does not support changing users when running tasks.
-  Again, this is something that hardly makes sense in a cron environment.
+  Again, this is something that hardly makes sense in a container environment (you would typically add a `USER` directive to your Dockerfile instead).
 This means that setting `USER` in your crontab won't have any effect.

 Here's an example crontab: